 During the lease term in Mason Neck

-During lease, the rental belongs to the tenant we respect the renter 's privacy.
-As managing agents Nesbitt Realty has the right and duty to reasonable entry of the rental, but we will never abuse that right.
-If Nesbitt Realty has a good reason to come into a rental in Mason Neck, the tenant must allow us to go into the rental property.
-Some good reasons to go into rental property are to:
+During tenancy, the rental belongs to the renter we respect the renter 's privacy.
+As the property manager Nesbitt Realty has the right and duty to reasonable entry of the rental, but we will never abuse that right.
+If Nesbitt Realty has a good reason to go into a rental home in Mason Neck, the tenant must allow us to go into the rental home.
+Some justifiable reasons to access rental property are to:

 - Inspect the rental,

-Nesbitt Realty will always strive to give the tenant notice and obtain renter consent before coming into the rental.
+Nesbitt Realty will always strive to give the tenant notice and obtain renter consent before entering the rental home.
 However, Nesbitt Realty can and will come into the rental home without renter consent in emergency situations.
-We will never abuse the right of entrance or use it to agitate renters in Mason Neck.
-Nesbitt Realty will only access the home at reasonable hours of the day, except in the case of an emergency.
+We will never abuse the right of entrance or use it to harass tenants in Mason Neck.
+Nesbitt Realty will only go into at reasonable hours of the day, except in an emergency.

 Landlord Reference

-a useful archive for property owners in Mason Neck
+a handy source for landlords in Mason Neck

-- Before you lease out your property in Mason Neck
+- Before you put a renter in your rental property in Mason Neck

 - Collections and evictions